oofem/oofem.github.io/_posts/2025-02-02-mpm-incompressible-elasticity-up-formulation.md

 With this I conclude today post on mpm module.
 Hope you enjoyed and stay tuned for following updates!

-You can leave a comment below to give a feedback.
+You are welcome to leave a comment below to give a feedback.

 ### References
 [^1]: Ignacio Romero, Manfred Bischoff, Incompatible Bubbles: A non-conforming finite element formulation for linear elasticity, Computer Methods in Applied Mechanics and Engineering, Volume 196, Issues 9–12, 2007, Pages 1662-1672, ISSN 0045-7825, https://doi.org/10.1016/j.cma.2006.09.010.